- This event has passed.

 CNS Week is a perfect time for CNSs to celebrate and bring attention to the role, and for hospitals and health care systems to pay tribute to the valuable part CNSs play in health care and health care delivery.

-What is NACNS doing?
+How is NACNS Celebrating?

 What can you do?